 “We have caught all the big fish and now we are going after their food,” says the non-profit Oceana, which blames aquaculture and commercial fishing's voracious hunger for declines of whales, dolphins, seals, sea lions, tuna, bass, salmon, albatross, penguins, and other species.

-Contrary to the wishful thinking of many a catch-and-release angler, the latest research shows that fish can experience pain and stress.
-Farmed fish are subject to the routine stresses of hyper-confinement throughout their lives or through exhausting harvesting methods.
+Contrary to the wishful thinking of many a catch-and-release angler, the latest research shows that fish can experience pain and stress1.
+Farmed fish are subject to the routine stresses2 of hyper-confinement throughout their lives or through exhausting harvesting methods.
 The recognition that fish do experience stress and pain has called for improved welfare practices of farmed fish.

 Conventionally farmed fish are often packed in their net or pen as tightly as coins in a purse.
 These unnatural conditions give rise to diseases and parasites, which often migrate off the farm and infect wild fish populations.
 On Canada’s Pacific coast, for example, sea lice infestations are responsible for mass kill-offs of young salmon, increasing their likelihood of dying from sea lice by 73%.